objornstad/oshinys/README.md

 TSIR.app - the unforced TSIR model with demographic an environmental stochasticity

-Tar-ball is Mac/Linux source, zip-file is widows.
+The tar.gz is Mac/Linux compatible,  .zip is widows compatible.

-To INSTALL download to local disk and do (depending on OS)
+To INSTALL download to your local disk and do (depending on OS) within R or Rstudio

 > install.packages("/yourpath/oshinys_0.1-1.tar.gz", repos = NULL, type = "source")